MecenatOrg/frontend/README.md

 ### `npm lint`

-If you decide to commit your changes, it will be good to check you code! ^^
+If you decide to commit your changes, it will be good to check your code! ^^

 ### `npm test`